Azure/monaco-kusto/README.md

 ## Changelog

+### 11.0.0

+-   BREAKING CHANGE: Removed the useIntellisenseV2 option; it now defaults to true.
+-   feat: upgrade language service next to 11.5.5

 ### 10.0.0

 -   BREAKING CHANGE: addClusterToSchema know excepts databases as an object with name and alternative name instead of just